aiven/devportal/docs/products/opensearch/concepts/shards-number.rst

 Performance numbers
 -------------------

-Having a large number of shards affect performance you get out from OpenSearch.
+Having a large number of shards affect your OpenSearch performance out from OpenSearch.
 Some rough numbers from three-node Aiven OpenSearch business-8 cluster: